15 Hilarious Town Names Across the U.S.

 You’ve surely heard the phrase, “When Hell freezes over.”
 Well, that’s not such a far-fetched proposition if you’re from the town in Michigan actually named Hell.

 What about other places across the U.S. where people get laughs and maybe even some odd looks when they tell others where they live?
-We’ve scoured the country to find 15 of the craziest, zaniest, funniest town names in America.
+We’ve scoured the country to find the wackiest, zaniest, funniest town names in America.

 Bat Cave, North Carolina